 With CoinLedger, you're able to create a CSV file that you can import to your TaxAct account in minutes!
-Let's begin that process here:
+Here we'll review that process.
+Watch this step-by-step video walkthrough, or continue on for a written step-by-step breakdown below.

 Step 1